 5. A procedure for monitoring, evaluating and documenting the use of each Intervention, including a provision that the treating clinician(s) who will oversee implementation of the plan shall review a daily record of the frequency of target behaviors, frequency of Interventions, safety checks, reinforcement data, and other such documentation as is required under the plan.
 Such treating clinician(s) shall review the plan for effectiveness at least weekly and shall record his/her assessment of the plan's effectiveness in achieving the stated goals.

 (d) Review and Approval.
-In addition to consent requirements stated in 115 CMR 5.14(4)(e) the following reviews and approvals are required prior to the implementation of any Behavior Modification plan involving the use of Level II or Level III Interventions:
+In addition to consent requirements stated in 115 CMR 5.14A(4)(e) the following reviews and approvals are required prior to the implementation of any behavior modification plan involving the use of Level III Interventions:

 1. All such plans shall be developed by those clinicians who provide services to the individual, and such other clinicians as they may designate (the treating clinician(s)).